Best Things To Do in Lisbon

 The rooms have high-speed Wi-Fi (1 GB/s) and a 48-inch HD television with Apple TV and Android Streaming.

-There is also a wide range of apartments if you prefer to have a flat just for you and your companions.
+There is also a wide range of apartments if you prefer a flat just for you and your companions.
 Open the Plum Guide site and look for one that you fall in love with.
-I tell you, accommodation is a very important part of the trip!
+I tell you, accommodation is a crucial part of the trip!

 If you liked this article, share it with your friends!